 Equity securities

 Private equities

+Private equities

 Debt securities

 Derivatives

-Quoted market prices or broker quotes for similar instruments Net asset value based on observable inputs Quoted market prices or broker quotes for similar instruments Quoted market prices or broker quotes for similar instruments
+Quoted market prices or broker quotes for similar instruments Quoted market prices or broker quotes for similar instruments Quoted market prices or broker quotes for similar instruments

 Investments classified in Level 3 have significant unobservable inputs, as they trade infrequently.
 Level 3 instruments consist of unlisted equity investments and real estate investments.
 As observable prices are not available for these securities, the company has used valuation techniques to derive the fair value.